What Is Cash Flow in Business & Why Is It So Important

 2. Operating cash flow

-Operating cash flow (OCF) refers specifically amount of cash generated from the day-to-day operations of the business.
+Operating cash flow (OCF) refers specifically amount of cash generated from the day-to-day business operations.
 It shows whether a company can generate enough positive cash flow to uphold and scale its operations.

 OCF formula: Operating Income + Depreciation –Taxes + Change in Working Capital